 Examples of How to Sign a Christmas Card:

-Include children on the signature of your holiday card by adding their names directly below the parents.
+Include children on the signature of your holiday or Christmas card by adding their names directly below the parents.
 If you don’t feel like writing out each family member’s first name then just sign your greeting with your family’s name.
 See the examples below and switch one of these warm closings out with any you prefer from above.

 Love this Christmas and Always, The Smith Family